Degenerative Disc Disease

 Degenerative disc disease refers to the changes that occur to the spinal discs as part of the body's natural aging process.
 Spinal discs separate the vertebrae, the interconnected bones of which the spine is composed.
 While degenerative disc disease can occur anywhere within the spine, it most commonly affects the neck (cervical) and the lower back (lumbar) areas.

-In addition to age, degenerative disc disease can occur as a result of small tears in a disc.
+In addition to age, degenerative disc disease can occur because of small tears in a disc.
 These small tears lead to the release of nucleus, a jelly-like material found in the disc, which can cause the disc to bulge or rupture.
 Degenerative disc disease can also stem from a herniated disc.
 As with many conditions, those who smoke or are obese are at a higher risk of developing degenerative disc disease.

 The symptoms of degenerative disc disease vary.
 Depending on the location of the degenerating disc, individuals may experience pain in the neck, back, arm, leg, or buttocks.
 In some cases, no pain is experienced, causing the condition to remain unnoticed.
 It is important to see a doctor if you experience persistent pain in any of the aforementioned areas.